-This program will be held in-person at the Newberry and livestreamed on Zoom.
+This program will be held in-person at the Newberry and livestreamed on Zoom at 1pm CST.
 Please register below.

 If you're attending the in-person event, please bring your own laptop.
 Refreshments will be provided.